jacksund/simmate/docs/getting_started/explore_the_code/getting_help_in_spyder.md

 # Getting help through Spyder

+## Auto-complete in python

-Where we left off in Tutorial 3, we saw how to list all available properties and methods on an object.
+Where we left off in the last tutorial, we saw how to list all available properties and methods on an object.
 We did this by typing the object name plus a period (ex: `nacl_structure.`) and then hitting `tab`:

 ```python
 from simmate.toolkit import Structure